IslamKhSh/CardSlider/README.md

 3. [CardSliderAdapter](https://github.com/IslamKhSh/CardSlider/blob/master/cardslider/src/main/java/com/github/islamkhsh/CardSliderAdapter.kt): Abstract class that must be extended and passed to CardSliderViewPager as its adapter.

 ## Features
-1- Can resize (scale) the height of card according to its position.
+1- show preview of pages in left and right.

+2- can resize (scale) the pages to make focused page larger in height as shown in GIF.

-2- Full customize the appearance of the the CardView and ViewPager.
+3- Full customize the appearance of the the CardView and ViewPager.

-3- Add indicator and full customize it easily.
+4- Add indicator and full customize it easily.

-3- RTL Support.
+5- RTL Support.

 ## Add to project